Intellection/exstatic/README.md

 end
 ```

+Precompiled NIF binaries are included in releases for common platforms.
+Downloading precompiled binaries requires you have read access to this repository,
+you must set the environment variable `EXSTATIC_GITHUB_TOKEN` with a GitHub Personal Access Token (PAT) with sufficient privileges -
+please see [here](https://github.com/Intellection/exstatic/blob/main/docs/github_token_guide.md) for more details.

 ## Documentation

-Full documentation can be found at [https://hexdocs.pm/exstatic](https://hexdocs.pm/exstatic).
+Full documentation can be found at [https://zappi.hexdocs.pm/exstatic](https://zappi.hexdocs.pm/exstatic).

 ## Development